Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Experiments

 \section{Experiments}

 We first describe the datasets used and the image corruptions applied (Sec.~\ref{sec:experim:datasets}).
 Subsequently, we evaluate the accuracy and runtime performances for the proposed blur and noise estimators separately (Secs.~\ref{sec:experimentsBlurEstimation} and \ref{sec:noiseEstimationResults}) and on combined image corruptions (Sec.~\ref{sec:combinedEstimationResults}).
-Finally, we propose a post-processing technique to enable blur estimation in the presence of high noise levels (Sec.~\ref{sec:improvedBlurEstimationInPresenceOfNoise}).
 All experiments are executed on an Intel Xeon W-2145 CPU and an NVIDIA Quadro RTX 6000 GPU, with the CNN methods running on the GPU.